ToNi3141/RasterIX/rtl/top/Xilinx/NexysVideo/README.md

   - Mip mapping
   - 25 bit fix point

+Note: glReadPixels, glCopyTexImage2d and glCopyTexSubImage2d are not available.
+The FT60x read channel is not used and needs to be implemented.

 You can build it in two variants, `rixif` and `rixef`.
 Depending on the variant, you must choose the preset with the `_rixif` or `_rixef` suffix.

 To build the binaries use the following commands.